 Adina Care introduced Person Centred Software in August 2019.
 Although the caregivers found it useful before, they valued it even more so during the pandemic.

 Acknowledging the detrimental impact of COVID-19, Sue said: “Unfortunately, the pandemic has affected older people disproportionately, especially those in aged care facilities.
 It has been difficult for both our residents and their families, as the restrictions that were in place to protect our residents meant most people were not able to visit their loved ones in the home.

 “During the times where no visitors were allowed, we facilitated ‘window visits’ where residents could speak to their loved one behind a window using a baby monitor, and we also facilitated Skype calls.
 Even during such a stressful and anxious time for all, our staff allowed this to happen and were extremely flexible and helpful when it came to navigating these new visit methods for our visitors.”

-But the adaptation did not stop there; Adina Care additionally made great use of Mobile Care Monitoring throughout this trying time.
+But the adaptation did not stop there; Adina Care additionally made great use of the Clinical Care System throughout this trying time.

 Sue continued: “Like others, we have had to keep up with the ongoing changes the pandemic brought whilst simultaneously maintaining the best level of person-centred care possible.

 “We can rely on Person Centred Software for less duplication and errors in documentation reports, facilitation of efficient information documentation and sharing, and better support for any staff shortages through the automation of tasks – complete resident data is available on a device and

 without delays in updates.”